davidlaprade/shiny-nemesis/paper.md

-0. Abstract
+§0.
+Abstract
-- there is much to take issue with in Street’s “Darwinian Dilemma”
-- I first clarify her case, avoiding needless objections
-- then I show how even this strengthened version fails to rationally discredit a certain form of realism
+Sharon Street has declared that moral realism faces a “Darwinian Dilemma”: it is inconsistent with evolutionary biology.
+I here clarify Street’s argument for this conclusion, avoiding needless objections.
+Then I show how even this strengthened version fails to rationally discredit a version of realism on which the moral truths had no effect on the evolution of our moral psychology.

 §1.
 Introduction
   Most people believe that scientific claims are true.
 They get into airplanes,